 - The group must have a worksite in our service area - The group must meet the definition of an insurable group, or have an exception from the NYS Department of Financial Services - A small group must be community rated.
 A large group may be experience rated.
-Definitions of these terms are below - The group must have at least one common-law employee enrolled in the health insurance coverage.
+Definitions of these terms are below employee enrolled in the health insurance coverage.
 The sole owner of a business, regardless of business structure (e.g., C-corporation) is not a common-law employee

-Group Size
+Group size